OlivierKro/Warship-Battle/README.md

 # Warship Battle

 ## Short description
  First, my bigger C++ console app project.
 Its main purpose was to practice with OOP, run-time polymorphism etc. Written entirely in C++ without any GUI (maybe in the future it will be developed).
-Code needs some refactoring and cleanup :)
+Code needs some refactoring and clean up :)

 ## Technology
 * C++